handiko/Markov-Chain-UpDown-Day/README.md

 ---

-## Higher Order Markov Chain and MQL5 Code to Extract the Probabilites
+## Higher Order Markov Chain

 A higher-order Markov chain is a probabilistic model where the future state depends not just on the current state, but on a sequence of previous states.
 While a standard (first-order) Markov chain considers only the most recent state, a higher-order chain accounts for a longer memory.
 This allows it to capture more complex dependencies and patterns within a sequence of the price data.

 ### Understanding the States

-In this example, the "elements" can be thought of as a sequence of trading days, each with two possible states: U (up) and D (down) days.
+In the previous example, the "elements" can be thought of as a sequence of trading days, each with two possible states: U (up) and D (down) days.
 A standard first-order Markov chain would model the probability of the next day (U or D) based solely on the current state.
 For example:

 * $P_{U \to U}$: The probability of an Up day being followed by an Up day.
 * $P_{U \to D}$: The probability of an Up day being followed by a Down day.